,

 The range of nuclear forces

 In all there are four forces that act on matter.
-This is the order of their relative strength:

-the Strong Force, the Electromagnetic, the Weak and the Gravity force.
+the Strong Force, the Electromagnetic, the Weak and the Gravity force

 strong